medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 <br>

 **EHMI Delivery Status**
-- registration of reporting Devices for a "station" in the messageflow.
+- registration of reporting Devices for a "station", EDS Client, in the messageflow.
 - getting data for reporting Devices in the messageflow.

+All registrations for Devices used by EDS in version 1.0 will most likely be posted manually by MedCom.

 <br>